Lightnet/sdl3_vulkan_flecs/README.md

     - CMDBufferPhase: TriangleRenderBufferSystem -> TextRenderSystem -> ImGuiRenderSystem
     - EndCMDBufferPhase: EndCMDBufferSystem (end render pass and command buffer)
     - EndRenderPhase: EndRenderSystem (submit and present)

+  This is minimal setup for vulkan to run correctly.

 ## Shaders:
 - Shaders are written in GLSL and compiled to SPIR-V using the Vulkan SDK’s glslangValidator.